leobz/Expedia-flights-testing-tool/back-end/tests/tool/filter_by_airline.md

 ```

 Note:
-In this particular JSON, each segment has a unique airline assigned for all its flights.
+In this particular JSON file, each segment has an unique airline assigned for all its flights.
-But if the segments had several airlines, the same segment may appear on several filters of different airlines, provided it contains them airline.
+But if the segments had several airlines, the same segment may appear on several filters of different airlines, provided it contains they airlines.

 # Filters by airline list
-We check that the number of filtered airlines is equal to the sum of filtering the airlines separately.
+We check that the number of filtered airlines is equal to the sum of filtering airlines separately.
 The sum of "American Airlines" and "Delta" is 26 (7 + 19 = 26)

 ```ruby